Zhatabsaifi/Caclulator-/README.md

 # Caclulator
-This is fuuly java application
+This is fully java application
 USing java swing class make a calculator to calculate any type of arthmatic expression